Link to share article here:

 dr malvina cunningham

-As always there doesn’t seem to be one piece of advice that fits all and it is becoming increasingly clear that diet advice has to be individualised and the same goes for diet and acne.
+As always there doesn’t seem to be one piece of advice that fits all, and it is clear that broad dietary advice doesn’t work for individuals.
 Dr Malvina tells us, “I do have patients that have benefited from reducing sugar and or dairy in their diet but many haven’t noticed any difference in their acne at all.”

 Instead, Dr Malvina suggests “managing acne with a combination of evidenced-based medical treatment as well as individualised healthy lifestyle advice.
 This is to get the best out of your medical treatment, but also to maintain the benefits of any treatment and to prevent future breakouts.”